Uesugi Norimasa: Biography

 Norimasa is son of Uesugi Norifusa, he was only three when his father died.
 His adopted brother, Uesugi Norihiro, succeeded his father as head of the clan.
 When his brother was banished in 1531, Norimasa inherited the title of Kantō Kanrei.

 In 1545, at the battle of Kawagoe, Ōgigayatsu and Yamanouchi major branches of the Uesugi family were defeated by Hōjō Ujiyasu of the Hōjō clan.

 In 1547, he was defeated again in the Battle of Odaihara, this time by Takeda Shingen.

 Norimasa's campaigns only continued to be less and less successful.

 In 1551, he was defeated once again at Siege of Hirai castle by Hōjō Ujiyasu, and fled to Echigo Province, where he sought asylum with his vassal Nagao Kagetora.

-Nagao agreed to grant his lord shelter and protection, but only under certain conditions.
-Norimasa was forced to name Nagao his heir, and to grant him the titles of Lord of Echigo and Kantō Kanrei.
-Nagao then changed his name to Uesugi, to reflect his inheritance of Norimasa's lineage; he took the given name Terutora for a short time before choosing to be called Uesugi Kenshin.
+In 1552, Kagetora agreed to grant his lord shelter and protection, but only under certain conditions.
+Norimasa was forced to name Kagetora his heir, and to grant him the titles of Lord of Echigo and Kantō Kanrei.